SECapstone/capstone/AutoTest.md

 ### Submitting your deliverable

-You do not need to submit your deliverable; your current grade is always the grade associated with the last commit you called `@ubcbot` on (that was successfully responded to).
+When you decide that your deliverable is ready to be graded, you must complete the open response assessment on the edX platform for that deliverable.
+Audit learners will complete a self-assessment and verified learners will be staff-graded.
+Your grade for the deliverable will be based on the grade associated with the last commit you called `@ubcbot` on (that was successfully responded to).

 ---
 [![](../readings/figures/CCSA.png "Creative Commons: Attribution-ShareAlike")](https://creativecommons.org/licenses/by-sa/3.0/) [Reid Holmes](https://www.cs.ubc.ca/~rtholmes/)